Julius Martov: Early life and revolutionary beginnings (1873–1893)

-Iulii Osipovich Tsederbaum was born in Constantinople on 24 November 1873 into a prosperous, assimilated Russian Jewish family.
+Yuliy Osipovich Tsederbaum was born in Constantinople on 24 November 1873 into a prosperous, assimilated Russian Jewish family.
 His grandfather, Alexander Tsederbaum, was a prominent figure in the Haskalah (Jewish Enlightenment), founding the first Hebrew and Yiddish newspapers in Russia.
 His father, Osip, was a cosmopolitan journalist, working as the Turkish correspondent for several St. Petersburg papers and as an agent for a Russian shipping company.
 His mother was Viennese by birth, and Martov grew up in a multilingual household.
 The family moved to Odessa in 1878 when Martov was four.
 There, he experienced the traumatic pogrom of 1881.
 The event, along with the official antisemitism of the Tsarist regime, instilled in him a deep alienation from the existing political order.
 A limp from a childhood fractured leg and his large family's frequent moves contributed to a sense of isolation and injustice, which he countered by creating an idealized imaginary world called "Prilichensk" ("The Realm of Decency") with his siblings, a world governed by strict moral laws.
 His sister and fellow revolutionary, Lydia Dan, recalled that this early sense of moral rectitude shaped his political life.

 Martov's family moved to Saint Petersburg in 1881.
 In school, he faced both official and social antisemitism, which he and a Jewish friend resisted with "biting witticism and epigrams".
 He became a voracious reader, absorbing Russian classics and the oppositional writings of Vissarion Belinsky and Alexander Herzen.
 In his mid-teens, he was introduced to the revolutionary underground through his father's liberal friends and stories of the Narodovol'tsy (People's Will) terrorists.
 His family's near-expulsion from the capital in 1889 under the laws restricting Jewish residence left a lasting impression on him.

 In his final years at the gymnasium, Martov formed a democratic circle of like-minded students, where he was introduced to the works of Karl Marx and Friedrich Engels, including The Communist Manifesto.
 He described the Manifesto as having "dazzled me with its picture of a mighty revolutionary party which ... would proceed to destroy the old world".
-In 1891, he was admitted to the University of Saint Petersburg, having secured an exemption from the numerus clausus for Jews through his grandfather's connections.
+In 1891, he was admitted to the Saint Petersburg Imperial University, having secured an exemption from the numerus clausus for Jews through his grandfather's connections.
 He quickly abandoned his natural science studies for the "fighting companionship" of radical student politics.
 He became a follower of the Narodovol'tsy and developed a "primitive Blanquist conception of the tasks of revolution".